puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

     Trust this certificate? [no]:  y
     Certificate was added to keystore

-Note that you _must_ supply a password; remember the password you used, as you'll need it to configure PuppetDB later.
+Note that you _must_ supply a password.
+Remember the password you used, as you'll need it to configure PuppetDB later.
 Once imported, you can view your certificate: